 When to choose IaaS

-If your organization requires more computing power but you don’t have the time or resources to upgrade your on-premises IT infrastructure, IaaS can help.
-What are some reasons why you might need IaaS?
-Consider it if you need:
+If your organization requires more computing power but you don’t have the time or resources to upgrade your on-prem IT infrastructure, IaaS can help.
+Some reasons you might need IaaS include:

 • Rapid deployment and/or reduction of infrastructure based on your business performance